aminabyaneh/fed-cdi/README.md

 Other folders are libraries related to our local learning method and thus are not the main focus of this repository.

 ### Main simulation file

 To run a simulation, you can use the federated simulation file inside the federated folder.
 The FederatedSimulator class will enable experiments with a through federated setup and two different aggregation methods.
 Refer to the class description for more information.

 ## Reproducibility

 To reproduce the plots and tables in the final paper, one must run all the experiments in the federated/cluster_experiments.py with proper command structure as given by the file itself.
 Just remember that the local learning method of each client, ENCO, is computationally demanding especially without a GPU; therefore, running without a GPU will take more than five days on an average Core-i7 computer without a GPU.

+**To avoid running the method from scratch, you can download our [training data](https://drive.google.com/file/d/1W9JL4iOcUkQhXV0gfNvDpjMkmNt1Jqzf/view?usp=sharing) and simply unpack it next to the plot notebooks in the [cluster folder](federated/cluster/).**

 After the successful execution of each experiment, the resulting data must be moved into the federated/cluster/data folder as appears in the repository.
-This folder is already filled with the previous data for ease of reproducibility.
-The cluster_results_er.ipynb and cluster_results_pr.ipynb notebook can reproduce the plots in total agreement to the paper.
+The cluster_results_er.ipynb and cluster_results_pr.ipynb notebook can reproduce the plots in agreement with the paper.

 ## Contributing